Hypercubesoft/HCLineChartView/README.md

 ![GitHub Logo](Images/HCLineChartView-Logo.png)

-**HCLineChartView** is a beautiful iOS library for drawing line charts.
-It is highly customizable and easy to use.
+**HCLineChartView** is a beautiful iOS library which makes it super fast and easy to create and customize line charts.

+With this library, you can fully customize how your line chart looks.
+It’s easy to setup and use in any iOS project.
+It supports chart settings directly from interface builder with live preview.
+Automatic redrawing on orientation change will make it easy for an application that has portrait and landscape layout.

+Take a look at the sample app for examples and usage.

 ## Examples of usage: